JohnLRBrock/JohnBrock/john-brock-js/_posts/2017-07-27-Airbnb-style-guide-chapter-1.md

 title: "ELI50: Airbnb JavaScript Style Guide Chapter 1 'Types'"
 layout: post
 ---
 Airbnb, the online marketplace for housing rentals, has an excellent and most reasonable style guide for JavaScript.
 Some of the topics in the guide are a bit advanced for beginners to the language.
-This series will act as a plain English guide to the Airbnb style guide, because good design principles shouldn't be out of anyone's reach.
+This series will act as a plain English guide to the [Airbnb style guide][style guide], because good design principles shouldn't be out of anyone's reach.

-Each post will cover a chapter of the style guide.
-We'll start with the rule, explain any terminology it contains, and explain the reasoning behind it when necessary.
+Each post will cover a chapter of the style guide, beginning with the rule, following with an explanation of terminology, then explaining the reasoning behind it when necessary.

 ## Types
 <br>